koushikchintuu/Digital-WhiteBoard/README.md

 ### Backend:
 - FastAPI
 - WebSockets
-- MongoDB (for storing drawing states)

 ## Installation and Setup

 ### Prerequisites
 - Node.js (for running the frontend)
 - Python (for running the backend)
-- MongoDB (if persistence is needed)

 ### Backend Setup
 1. Navigate to the backend directory: